Stay in our stunning rooms, celebrate and unwind with us, and discover that life can be good again.

 Completely enclosed, with views of 15th Century St Peter's Church to the west, and pleached hornbeams and flint walls to the east, take a step back in time.

-A little oasis where, sat amongst the catmints and the peonies, today's burdens will ease to become tomorrow's opportunities!
+A little oasis where, sat amongst the catmints and the peonies, today's burdens will become tomorrow's opportunities!

 Things to know before visiting